SpikeHD/Titune/README.md

   * Move your mouse near the bottom, the volume bar will fade in.
   * Set the volume
   * Mousing out will automatically fade out the volume bar

+# TODO

+* Options sidebar
+* Show next and previous song
+* Show little errors in the top-middle of the screen
+* Visualizer (maybe)

 # Images